Philliec459/Pytorch-SSD-for-Marine-Objects-JP4.3/README.md

 The objective of this project is to identify marine objects using pytorch-ssd.

 This marine SSD repository was inspired by Dusty Franklin’s (@dusty-nv) pytorch-ssd GitHub repository found at the following link:

 https://github.com/dusty-nv/pytorch-ssd

 This is a Single Shot MultiBox Detector using MobilNet.
 We basically followed this example as was documented at the time and I still shown in the following link that was used to develop this repository.

+The models and vision subdirectories should be copied from @dusty-nv repository.

+We will allow for the downloading of the marine dataset and models through AWS in the near future.

 https://github.com/qfgaohao/pytorch-ssd